 The speed of development of any concept depends on the amount of money that is available for such a project.

 From 2015 to 2016 the project was sponsored by the directors of Bluebird Marine Systems Ltd to the tune of £130,000 pounds.
-From 2016 to 2017 the project progressed significantly with crowd funding via Avaaz with nearly three times the original investment.
+From 2016 to 2017 the project progressed with generous crowd funding via Avaaz with significantly more than the original investment to drive the concept on.

 In February 2017 the Cleaner Oceans Foundation applied for H2020 funding asking for around €1.5m euros over three years to produce a quarter scale working prototype - and in May of 2017 the COF took over management of the SeaVax project.
 In June 2017 the European Commission advised that the H2020 application was on a reserved list and that the availability of funds was limited.